QuincyHe/SmmIICommentImagePrinter/README.md

 Change the `PortName` in App.cs to the correct port (Mine is "COM3") and run...

 ### Open Canvas and Draw

+#### Load image
 First click "加载" to load an image.

-    Any image should be fine.
-It will automatically scale and dither.
-Aspect ratio will be preserved
+    Any image should work well.
+The App will automatically scale and dither the image, and its aspect ratio will be preserved.

+#### Go to SMM II comment
+Use a 3rd party? switch controller (I'm not using Joycons because I don't know how we can *disconnect* them) to start Super Mario Maker 2, open a map and go to comment mode.
+#### Replace game controller
-Use the normal switch controller to start Super Mario Maker 2, open a map and go to comment mode, pull out the controller.
-(For me, pull out the batteries of my wireless controller).
-And wait for a few seconds.
-It should display: "Press L+ R to select your controller".
-Press the "匹配" button on the main window of this App, and it should match successfully, then click "安排" to start printing.
+Pull out the controller you were using (For me, pull out the batteries of my wireless controller) and wait for a few seconds.
+It will display: "Press L+ R to select your controller".
+Press the "匹配" button on the main window of this App, and Arduino will match with the Switch successfully.
+#### Start printing
+Click "安排" to start printing.